Make Me Smile (Come Up and See Me): Erasure version

-The British pop duo Erasure included "Make Me Smile (Come Up and See Me)" on their cover versions album Other People's Songs.
+The English synth-pop duo Erasure included "Make Me Smile (Come Up and See Me)" on their cover versions album Other People's Songs.
 After the UK top-ten success of their previous single "Solsbury Hill", Erasure again charted well when "Make Me Smile" reached number 14 on the UK Singles Chart.
 It also reached number 19 in Denmark and number 58 in Germany.

+Harley approved of Erasure's version, calling it "rather exciting".
+He told The Mouth Magazine in 2019, "Their version was disco, it was in 4/4 time.
+It was very odd to me, when I first heard it, 'cos [it] didn't have all the gaps in 6/8 that I'd put in, and all that.
+So I was fascinated by how that worked, and what Erasure did...
+I do love the way people put their own slant on the song, I really do."

 Erasure's version appeared in the first episode of season one of the television show My Name Is Earl in 2005.
-A live performance recorded in Copenhagen on 9 June 2003 is included on the DVD The Erasure Show - Live in Cologne.
+A live performance recorded in Copenhagen on 9 June 2003 is included on the DVD The Erasure Show – Live in Cologne.

 Music video

 The music video has Erasure members Vince Clarke and Andy Bell in the midst of computer-generated special effects and graphics.
 The statue in the video also appears in their 2005 video for "Breathe".